-We don’t get to do a lot of camping this year because of our baby due on June 29th.
+We don’t get to do a lot of camping this year because of our baby due in June.
 One of our favorite things to do on a good camping trip is stargaze.
 We’ve learned to identify several constellations and stars that are simple and easy to find.
 Over the next month or two, we’ll take you on a simple journey to find some very basic constellations, stars, and other sky phenomena that we enjoy seeing.

 Most everyone can identify the Big Dipper.
 In fact, it is the probably the most known constellation.
 If you can locate the Big Dipper, you can find several other cool constellations, too.